-Looking to create an integration between Proposify and another app, then Zapier might be able to help!
+Looking to create an integration between Proposify and another app?
+Zapier might be able to help!

 You can find out if an app can integrate with Proposify through Zapier at this link here.

-IMPORTANT NOTE: We here at Proposify Support know all the ins and outs of Proposify.
-We have a line of communication with our Product team and Engineers.
-This helps to make sure we’re up-to-speed on all changes and updates.
-We don’t have the same kind of link with Zapier’s teams, and they might the flow of their service without letting us know.
+IMPORTANT NOTE: We here at Proposify Success know all the ins and outs of Proposify.
+We have a line of communication with our Product team and Engineers, this helps to make sure we’re up-to-speed on all changes and updates.
+We don’t have the same kind of link with Zapier’s teams, and they might update the flow of their service without letting us know.
 To prevent confusion, this article will focus on the Proposify side of things.
 If you need support on any Zap-related questions, Zapier has a stellar knowledge base to help you out.

 How Zapier Works